The Analyze Patterns toolset contains tools for identifying, quantifying, and visualizing spatial patterns in feature data.

 Finds clusters of point features in surrounding noise based on their spatial or spatiotemporal distribution.

-Creates models and generates predictions using an adaptation of the random forest algorithm, which is a supervised machine learning method developed by Leo Breiman and Adele Cutler.
+Creates models and generates predictions using an adaptation of Leo Breiman's random forest algorithm, which is a supervised machine learning method.
 Predictions can be performed for both categorical variables (classification) and continuous variables (regression).
 Explanatory variables can take the form of fields in the attribute table of the training features.
 In addition to validation of model performance based on the training data, predictions can be made to features.

 Performs generalized linear regression (GLR) to generate predictions or to model a dependent variable in terms of its relationship to a set of explanatory variables.
 This tool can be used to fit continuous (OLS), binary (logistic), and count (Poisson) models.